Wesmania/game-life-report/source/index.rst

 Technical stuff part 2: DRM
 ---------------------------

-* Videogames used to be sold on physical medium and were just programs.
+* Video games used to be sold on physical medium and were just programs.
   This meant piracy.
 DRM was made to combat this.

 * Early DRM was physical: hard to photocopy manuals, creative burning of CDs